 SCA normatively defines a set of core intents that all SCA implementations are expected to support, to ensure a minimum level of portability.
+Users of SCA can define new intents, or extend the qualifier set of

+284 existing intents.
+An SCA Runtime MUST include in the Domain the set of intent definitions contained in
-Users of SCA can define new intents, or extend the qualifier set of existing intents.
-An SCA Runtime MUST include in the Domain the set of intent definitions contained in the Policy Intents Definitions.xml described in the appendix "Intent Definitions" of the SCA Policy specification.
-An SCA Runtime MUST include in the Domain the set of intent definitions contained in the Policy Intents Definitions.xml described in the appendix "Intent Definitions" of the SCA Policy specification.
-[POL30024] It is also good practice for the Domain to include concrete policies which satisfy these intents (this may be achieved through the provision of appropriate binding types and

-- implementation types, augmented by policy sets that apply to those binding types and implementation types). - 300 The normatively defined intents in the SCA specification might evolve in future versions of this - 301 specification.
-New intents could be added, additional qualifiers could be added to existing intents and the - 302 default qualifier for existing intents could change.
-Such changes would cause the namespace for the SCA - 303 specification to change.
+- 285 the Policy_Intents_Definitions.xml described in the appendix "Intent Definitions" of the SCA Policy - specification.
+[POL30024] It is also good practice for the Domain to include concrete policies which satisfy these intents (this may be achieved through the provision of appropriate binding types and - implementation types, augmented by policy sets that apply to those binding types and implementationtypes). - 290 The normatively defined intents in the SCA specification might evolve in future versions of this - specification.
+New intents could be added, additional qualifiers could be added to existing intents and the - default qualifier for existing intents could change.
+Such changes would cause the namespace for the SCA - 293 specification to change.

-3.2 Interaction Intents and Implementation Intents
+294 3.2 Interaction Intents and Implementation Intents

-- 305 An interaction intent is an intent designed to influence policy which applies to a service, a reference and - the wires that connect them.
-Interaction intents affect wire matching between the two ends of a wire - and/or the set of bytes that flow between the reference and the service when a service invocation takes - 308 place.
+An interaction intent is an intent designed to influence policy which applies to a service, a reference and the wires that connect them.
+Interaction intents affect wire matching between the two ends of a wire

-- 309 Interaction intents typically apply to <binding/> elements. - An implementation intent is an intent designed to influence policy which applies to an implementation - artifact or to the relationship of that artifact to the runtime code which is used to execute the artifact. - 312 Implementation intents do not affect wire matching between references and services, nor do they affect - 313 the bytes that flow between a reference and a service. - 314 Implementation intents often apply to <implementation/> elements, but they can also apply to <binding/> - 315 elements, where the desire is to influence the activity of the binding implementation code and how it - interacts with the remainder of the runtime code for the implementation. - 317 Interaction intents and implementation intents are distinguished by the value of the @intentType attribute - 318 in the intent definition.
+- and/or the set of bytes that flow between the reference and the service when a service invocation takesplace. - 299 Interaction intents typically apply to <binding/> elements. - 300 An implementation intent is an intent designed to influence policy which applies to an implementation - 301 artifact or to the relationship of that artifact to the runtime code which is used to execute the artifact. - 302 Implementation intents do not affect wire matching between references and services, nor do they affect - 303 the bytes that flow between a reference and a service. - Implementation intents often apply to <implementation/> elements, but they can also apply to <binding/> elements, where the desire is to influence the activity of the binding implementation code and how it interacts with the remainder of the runtime code for the implementation. - Interaction intents and implementation intents are distinguished by the value of the @intentType attributein the intent definition.

-3.3 Profile Intents
+309 3.3 Profile Intents

 - An intent that is satisfied only by satisfying all of a set of other intents is called a profile intent.
-It can be used in the same way as any other intent. - 322 The presence of @requires attribute in the intent definition signifies that this is a profile intent.
-The - @requires attribute can include all kinds of intents, including qualified intents and other profile intents. - However, while a profile intent can include qualified intents, it cannot be a qualified intent.
-Thus, the - name of a profile intent MUST NOT have a "." in it. the name of a profile intent MUST NOT have a "." in it.
-[POL30006] - Requiring a profile intent is semantically identical to requiring the list of intents that are listed in its @requires attribute.
-If a profile intent is attached to an artifact, all the intents listed in its @requires attribute MUST be satisfied as described in section 4.14.
-If a profile intent is attached to an artifact, all the intents listed in its @requires attribute MUST be satisfied as described in section 4.12.
-[POL30007] - An example of a profile intent is an intent called messageProtection which is a shortcut for specifying both confidentiality and integrity, where integrity means to protect against modification, usually by signing.
-The intent definition is shown in Snippet 3-3Snippet 3-3:
+It can be used in the same way as any other intent. - 312 The presence of @requires attribute in the intent definition signifies that this is a profile intent.
+The - 313 @requires attribute can include all kinds of intents, including qualified intents and other profile intents. - However, while a profile intent can include qualified intents, it cannot be a qualified intent.
+Thus, the - 315 name of a profile intent MUST NOT have a "." in it.
+[POL30006] - 316 Requiring a profile intent is semantically identical to requiring the list of intents that are listed in its - 317 @requires attribute.
+If a profile intent is attached to an artifact, all the intents listed in its @requires - 318 attribute MUST be satisfied as described in section 4.12.
+[POL30007] - An example of a profile intent is an intent called messageProtection which is a shortcut for specifying - both confidentiality and integrity, where integrity means to protect against modification, usually by signing.
+The intent definition is shown in Snippet 3-3: - 322